 - 3 garlic cloves, minced

-- 1 red bell pepper, chopped into 1/2 inch chunks
+- 1 medium red bell pepper, cut into into 1/2-inch pieces

 - 1 tsp turmeric powder

 - 1 x 400 g / 14 oz tin chickpeas, drained and rinsed